Get the Recipe

-In my Swedish meatball tests, I played with the beef-to-pork ratio quite a bit, since I was aiming for a very particular springy texture, the result of heavily mixed meat.
-Here, I simplified things with a 1:1 ratio of beef to pork, since I was going for a looser mix, not quite as loose as a good hamburger, but not tight either.
+In my testing of the best Swedish meatballs, I played with the beef-to-pork ratio quite a bit, since I was aiming for a very particular springy texture, the result of heavily mixed meat.
+Here, I simplified things with a 1:1 ratio of beef to pork, since I was going for a looser mix: not quite as loose as a good hamburger, but not tight, either.

-Following on my Swedish meatball tests, I knew I wanted to use a panade made with fresh bread, since I had found that dried breadcrumbs produce a denser, drier meatball.
-To add even more moisture and to help the bread break down into the blend, it soaks in a liquid first.
+Following on from my Swedish-meatball tests, I knew I wanted to use a panade made with fresh bread, since I had found that dried bread crumbs produce a denser, drier meatball.
+To add even more moisture, and to help the bread break down into the blend, it soaks in a liquid first.
 A lot of recipes call for water or milk, but I wanted really full-flavored meatballs here, so I experimented with a few different liquids, including milk, red wine, and buttermilk.

 Buttermilk ended up winning in my taste tests, its tartness boosting the flavor of the meatballs and helping to balance some of the richness of the meat and fat.
 Red wine, if you're curious, is absolutely awful.

 I wanted a meatball with tons of flavor, so I went with a more-is-more approach.
-That said, if you don't want something, like the fennel seed I flavored mine with, you can just leave it out, or add another seasoning instead.
+That said, if you don't want to use one of these ingredients, like the fennel seed I flavored mine with, you can just leave it out, or add a different seasoning instead.
 This part is highly customizable.

 I started with plenty of minced onion, leaving it raw so that it would retain some texture in the finished meatballs.

-I also added a really generous dose of minced garlic to the stand mixer (read more on how different mincing methods can affect the flavor of food here).
+I also added a really generous dose of minced garlic to the stand mixer.
+(Read our article on different methods of mincing garlic to learn more about how each affects your food.)